sweattep/modern_quotes/README.md

 >It seemed that the definition of done changed depending on the function of the team member

+>Life is a beautiful collection of temporary experiences

 >To gamble you must accept losing

 >If it's a passion, you won't need to tell them to go to practice, pick up the instrument, or show up to class.
 They'll want to show up naturally and immerse themselves in it.